East Baton Rouge offering free rides to vaccine appointments, announces pop-up clinic initiative

 The city-parish is also partnering with Relief Telemed to host pop-up vaccination sites in underserved communities.

 The first pop-up site will be 8 a.m. to 2 p.m.
 April 1 at Greater Mt.
 Canaan Baptist Church (5820 Evangeline Street).
+You can register for that event here.

 City-parish officials are also looking for volunteers to host future pop-up sites and asks that they fill out an interest form.

 Eligible locations for the free rides can be found below.